Finndersen/adept_ai/README.md

 ### MCP Capabilities
-- Add description, instructions and usage examples for how to use the MCP server
-- Choose which tools to include
+- Choose which tools and resources to provide to the agent
-- Automatically include specified resources in system prompt context data
-- Add instructions or usage examples to help agent use MCP tools and improve reliability
+- Add description, instructions and usage examples to help agent use MCP tools reliably
 - Advanced MCP session lifecycle management that allows MCP servers to be initialised on-demand only when they are enabled.
 - Handle server sampling requests (so MCP server can make request to LLM/agent)
 - Automatic caching of tool and resource lists, with handling of server notifications to reset caches (not even officially supported by the MCP SDK yet)